Checklist for new carers

 We also know it can feel overwhelming.

 But it’s OK!
 You are not alone.
-There are people and organisations ready to help you, and many other carers who have been in your shoes.
+There are people and organisations ready to help you, and many other carers who have been in the same, or a similar situation as you.

 1. Have an emergency care plan